gselvaraj24/BigDataSpark/_posts/2016-01-27-ExtractingData.md

 ---
 layout: post
-title: Extracting and processing data using Spark (DRAFT)
+title: Extracting and processing data using Spark
 summary: This post describes how Spark can be used to extract and process data from the bus timing and weather data sources.
 ---

-This post continues from where we left [in the previous post](1Setup.html).
+This post continues from where we left [in the previous post](../26/Setup.html).
 Now that Spark is installed and we are able to build and run our initial sample application, it's time to start working on a real data analysis task.

 ## Enhanced sample program